-One of the biggest investments that goes into opening a new restaurant is in the kitchen.
+One of the biggest investments that go into opening a new restaurant is in the kitchen.
 A commercial kitchen needs industrial-grade equipment that can withstand busy restaurant use.
 The layout of a commercial restaurant kitchen should allow food to flow seamlessly from the prep area to the line.

 Role of a Restaurant Kitchen

 The kitchen is the heart of your restaurant, where your menu comes to life.
 It’s where food is prepared, cooked, and plated.
 It's the center of the action in many other ways—the kitchen is typically home to the dishwasher, your food ingredients, and all the various utensils, dishes, and cooking equipment.

 Unlike in a home kitchen, where it’s just you and your family, a restaurant kitchen can have dozens of people in and out of it on any given shift, so it’s important that it's organized well.
-This not only saves time during the busy rushes, it also helps the staff avoid accidents and reduces excess waste.
+This not only saves time during the busy rushes, but it also helps the staff avoid accidents and reduces excess waste.

 One of the biggest expenses for most new restaurants is the kitchen.
 A $250,000 loan might seem like a lot of money when you are first getting ready to open, but it can run out quickly after you've invested in new, or even used, ranges, grills, ovens, and coolers.

 If you purchase new kitchen equipment, remember that, just as with a new car, these items depreciate the moment they leave the showroom.
 One way to save money during the start-up process is to purchase used kitchen equipment.
 You take the risk of carrying no warranty with used equipment, but certain pieces, like gas ranges, rarely break during the warranty period anyway.

 When shopping for kitchen equipment, remember that salespeople will try to sell you more than you need.
 While it is tempting to want to buy every shiny, popular item, you only need a few basics to get you started.